wear more, wash less.

-When washing items that are machine safe avoid overloading your washing machine.
+When washing items that are machine safe, avoid overloading your washing machine.
 The extra weight causes knit garments to stretch which can distort the shape or rip the garment.
 Wash your clothing separate from abrasive items like denim, towels, or items with hardware (like zippers and metal buttons) as it causes unnecessary wear and tear.
 Always put delicate items in a lingerie bag and use cold water whenever possible.
-Chose a non-toxic, less abrasive detergent.
-If you’re looking for one, we’re obsessed with products from The Laundress.
+Washing in cold water is not only better for the environment, it’s also better for your garments because it can help prevent color fading.
+We highly recommend choosing a non-toxic, less abrasive detergent.

 The best way to keep this fabric in shape is to wash it inside out.
 Keep in mind all sweaters pill, no matter what.
 The easiest way to keep them looking fresh is to use a sweater stone or shaver to remove the pills.
 Rather than washing/dry cleaning your sweaters, consider using a non-toxic sweater spray to freshen and deodorize between wears.